mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 ```

-And now when we put this through valgrind, we should not have any memory leaks.
+And now when we put this through Valgrind, we should not have any memory leaks.

 ```
     $ g++ example2.cpp